rust-lang/prev.rust-lang.org/faq.md

 ### What is the difference between consuming and moving/taking ownership?

 These are different terms for the same thing.
-In both cases, it means the value has been moved into a function, and moved out of the calling owner.
+In both cases, it means the value has been moved to another owner, and moved out of the calling owner.

 ### Why can I use integers after passing them to a function, but not structs?

+### Why can values of some types be used after passing them to a function, while reuse of values of other types results in an error?

 If a type implements the `Copy` trait, then it will be copied when passed to a function.
 All numeric types in Rust implement `Copy`, but struct types do not implement `Copy` by default, so they are moved instead.
 This means that the struct can no longer be used elsewhere, unless it is moved back out of the function via the return.